-We have assumed a future large claim incidence rate of 10.00% for claimants under 60 years of age, 1.00% for claimants between 60 and 70 years of age, and 0.10% for claimants between 70 and 80 years of age.
+We have continued to assume a future large claim incidence rate of 10.00% for claimants under 60 years of age, 1.00% for claimants between 60 and 70 years of age, and 0.10% for claimants between 70 and 80 years of age.

-For the average large claim size, we have adopted a valuation assumption of \$2.45m in mid 2019/20 money terms and we have adopted the same average claim size for all age groups.
-This is based on analysis that shows minimal variation in average claim size for large claims between claimants in each of the age cohorts
+For the average large claim size, we have adopted a valuation assumption of \$2.475m in mid 2020/21 money terms and we have adopted the same average claim size for all age groups.
+This is based on analysis that shows small variation in average claim size for large claims between claimants in each of the age cohorts